totalsouldisorder/Archmage/README.md

 - mpv and neofetch as well

 ## Installing
-Simply write the latest NetrunOS-2024.x-x86_64.iso (see Releases) to a USB using ```dd```, boot into the system, and follow Calamares' instructions (it autostarts upon login).
+Simply write the latest archmage-2024.x-x86_64.iso (see Releases) to a USB using ```dd```, boot into the system, and follow Calamares' instructions (it autostarts upon login).

 ## Building
-NetrunOS is built using [archiso](https://wiki.archlinux.org/title/Archiso).
+Archmage is built using [archiso](https://wiki.archlinux.org/title/Archiso).
-To build a NetrunOS .iso yourself, clone this repo, and run ```sudo mkarchiso -v -o /home/$USER/ NetrunOS/``` (make sure you have archiso installed first).
+To build an archmage .iso yourself, clone this repo, and run ```sudo mkarchiso -v -o /home/$USER/ Archmage/``` (make sure you have archiso installed first).

 ## To do
 - [x] Add Lavanda-Dark GTK theming to LightDM